jsanz/gh-pages-minima-starter/README.md

 Check out the excellent [`minima` theme][minima] documentation for further details and customization and the [official docs][gh] for more details on how Github Pages work.

+Do you have questions? feel free to [open an issue](https://github.com/jsanz/gh-pages-minima-starter/issues/new/choose) or reach me from my [contact form](https://www.jorgesanz.net/contact/).

 <img src="./assets/imgs/screenshot.png" width="400px">

 ## Fork it!!